-I have been collecting up PPE that is no longer being used by certain individuals so that it could be inspected, clean and reissued.
+I have been collecting PPE that is no longer being used by certain individuals, so that they could be inspected, clean and reissued.

 It did not include an arc rating.